slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-Husarnet.md

 ```
 - Edit .bashrc on each machine to look like this:

-Dragger's .bashrc:
+Dragger's _.bashrc_, for example:
 ```
 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
 export CYCLONEDDS_URI=file:///home/ros/cyclonedds.xml # !actual path! enable IPv6 in Cyclone DDS export ROS_AUTOMATIC_DISCOVERY_RANGE=LOCALHOST #optional: thanks to this env, you make sure all remote traffic goes through Husarnet
-#export ROS_STATIC_PEERS="mydesktop;dragger"
+#export ROS_STATIC_PEERS="mydesktop;dragger"  # try static addresses here, if you are using IPv4
 # or with IPv6 addresses - a robot has two, workstation has three (for all robots):
 export ROS_STATIC_PEERS="ab35:f451:xxx:xxx:xxx:xxx:xxx:678;ab35:e0b1:xxx:xxx:xxx:xxx:xxx:345"

 source /opt/ros/jazzy/setup.bash
 export ROS_DOMAIN_ID=0
 ```
+**Note:** Workstation's _.bashrc_ should refer to all robots' IPv6 addresses.

-After you source the .bashrc, whatever you launch (ROS2 related) will talk directly (peer-to-peer) across VPN, not flooding LAN with UDP trafic.
+After you source the _.bashrc_, whatever you launch (ROS2 related) will talk directly (_peer-to-peer_) across VPN, not flooding LAN with UDP trafic.

-And, magically, it should talk the same way while your robot is connected to a phone hotspot WiFi or anything similar.
+And, magically, it should talk the same way while your robot is across subnets, or connected to a phone hotspot WiFi or anything similar.

 ## Note: I am using static IPv4 addresses and subnets

 Just in case...

-For example, consider two "chained" routers (cable-modem ---> router167 ---> router168) - each with their LANs.
+For example, consider two "chained" routers (_cable-modem ---> router167 ---> router168_) - each with their LANs.
 That makes two _subnets_.

-Router168 has firewall disabled.
+_Router168_ has firewall disabled.
 Both have static routing tables defined to direct trafic to each other.

 And the robot's _/etc/netplan/50-cloud-init.yaml_ may look like this (I am open to suggestions):
 ```